 She was commissioned to create a sprawling rooftop-deck mural at the Cambria Hotel Downtown Phoenix Convention Center — which sits opposite iconic Phoenix sunsets each evening.
-Another large-scale solo project, a mystical Mexican creature called an alebrije, wraps around the walls of Paz Cantina.
+Another large-scale solo project, a mystical Mexican creature called an alebrije, wraps around the interior walls of The Golden Margarita (formerly Paz Cantina).
 She also collaborated on the larger-than-life “Arizona” mural wall on The Rebel Lounge concert venue’s north side, and her latest piece will add “a splash of elements, color and forms” to the forthcoming dance-inspired atmosphere of Industry, a new bar near the Melrose District that will begin take-out service this fall.

 Additionally, her work is currently featured on merchandise sold by Support Phoenix Artists, a project that was launched this year to help fund future murals in the Valley.
 Hila Lanciano, a Phoenix-based jewelry maker who is also Macias’ roommate, is spearheading the effort.